Botanical Snow Storm in Montreal

 Britain

-and Australia
+Australia

-The magazine was launched in 1787 by William Curtis and is still going strong.
-In fact, it’s the world’s longest running, continuously published botanical periodical.
+The magazine was launched in 1787 by William Curtis and is still going strong, in fact, it’s the world’s longest running, continuously published botanical periodical.
 It features detailed descriptions and beautiful accompanying original colour illustrations of plants executed over the centuries

 by some of the world’s